The Downtown Neighbourhood

 Source: City of London

 This is London’s most interesting shopping and entertainment district with over 200 businesses along Richmond Street as it brackets Victoria Park.
-There is everything from clothes, jewellery, artwork, electronics, services, restaurants, theatre, night clubs and cafés.
+There is everything from clothes, jewelry, artwork, electronics, services, restaurants, theatre, night clubs and cafés.